COMPARE TO OTHER COMPONENTS

 • Perform OCR Tasks on Images.
 Users can extract textual data from images for import into other applications.

 • Good Accuracy.
-By harnessing Google's Tesseract open source engine, Syncfusion Essential PDF achieves very good text accuracy, performing OCR in an decent amount of time.
+By harnessing Google's Tesseract open-source engine, Syncfusion Essential PDF achieves very good text accuracy, performing OCR in a decent amount of time.

 2. IronOCR

-IronOCR covers more languages than every OCR engine available, supporting 125 languages, (only English is installed by default).
+IronOCR covers more languages than any other OCR engine available, supporting 125 languages (only English is installed by default).

 .NET developers have full control over their documents, being able to modify them as they see appropriate.